It's time to turn your ideas into a multi-destination trip to Asia

 At one time, the Khmer Empire stretched over most of continental Southeast Asia.
 At another, it was Burma’s Pagan Kingdom.
 Still later, it was European colonisers who called the shots.
 The result is that Asia today is a patchwork of countries — some only a few decades old — with a rich shared history and an infinitely tangled web of cultural influences.

 A multi-country trip is not about packing in destinations or ticking more off your list.
 It’s about exploring the similarities and subtle differences that tie these countries together, and make each of them completely unique.

 Multi-country itineraries featuring the places and experiences we love most

 Latest Coronavirus update

-Currently entry into all our destinations in Asia is not possible from the UK, US, Canada and Australia (on standard tourist visas and without the need for quarantine on arrival).
+Currently entry into all our destinations in Asia is possible from the UK, US, Canada and Australia with few to no restrictions: this means most countries have returned to standard tourist visas without the need for quarantine on arrival.

 To check full details head to our update page below.